-Doug Parker was named Chairman and Chief Executive Officer in 2013.
-He oversees American Airlines Group and American Airlines, its principal subsidiary company.
+Doug Parker was named Chairman and Chief Executive Officer in 2013 and retired from being CEO in 2022.
+He oversaw American Airlines Group and American Airlines, its principal subsidiary company.

 Previously, Parker was chairman and CEO of US Airways.
 Before the merger of US Airways and America West Airlines in 2005, he was chairman, president and chief executive officer of America West.
 Parker became the CEO at America West just 10 days before Sept.
 11, 2001, and led the carrier through the crisis.